Pregnancy and workPrenatal care - work

 - If you work at a computer, adjust the height of your chair so your wrists aren't bent downward as you type.

 - Take short breaks to move your arms and stretch your hands.

 - Try a wrist or hand brace or an ergonomic keyboard.

 - Sleep with a splint or brace on your hands, or prop your arms on pillows.

 - If pain or tingling wakes you up at night, shake your hands until it goes away.

-If your symptoms get worse or affect your daily life, talk to your doctor.
+If your symptoms get worse or affect your daily life, talk to your health care provider.

 - Talk about your worries with your partner or a friend.

-- See your health care provider for regular prenantal care.
+- See your provider for regular prenatal care.

 - Follow a healthy diet and stay active.